arque1393/ProjectStudentManagement/README.md

-# A Basic Student Management Project
+# A Basic Student Management Project using Qt